 If the negotiated UE paging probability information is available in the EMM context of the UE, the EMM entity shall provide the lower layer with the negotiated UE paging probability information (see 3GPP TS 36.300 [20], 3GPP TS 36.413 [23]).

+Upon reception of a paging indication, if the network supports the reject paging request feature and the MUSIM UE decides not to accept the paging the UE may initiate a service request procedure to reject the paging as specified in clause 5.6.1.1.

 ***** End of changes *****